tiffmaelite/ecb-exchange-rate-service/README.md

 # ecb-exchange-rate-service

+DISCLAIMER: Was implemented for a (failed) job interview - DO NOT REUSE except as learning material pointing out to what not-to-do...

 Run <code>mvn clean package && mvn spring-boot:run</code> from the command line

 * To see today's foreign conversion rate from EUR to the currency of your choice, go to: